dart-lang/site-www/src/content/interop/js-interop/mock.md

 ---
-title: How to mock JavaScript interop objects.
+title: How to mock JavaScript interop objects
 ---

 {{site.why.learn}}